Sebastian Hutschenreuter

 This is a project lead by former students (Nico Reeb & Philipp Zehetner) under my co-supervision.
 We used data from the ANTARES detector (originally designed to observe neutrinos in the deep sea) to locate and characterize fish via their emitted bioluminescence.

-• Studying Bioluminescence Flashes with the ANTARES Deep Sea Neutrino Telescope (Reeb et al.; Arxiv)
+• Studying Bioluminescence Flashes with the ANTARES Deep Sea Neutrino Telescope (Reeb et al.; Limnology and Oceanography, Arxiv)

 • Circular polarisation